-Students will be classified as degree-seeking or non-degree-seeking/certification-only, but must be pursuing a degree to receive financial aid.
+Students will be classified as degree-seeking or non-degree-seeking/certification-only, but must be pursuing a degree or approved certificate to receive financial aid.
+Please speak with the Office of Online and Graduate Enrollment Services for more information on applicable programs.

 Students returning to the University after an extended absence (over one year) must submit a new application.
 Students are not required to pay an additional application fee when readmitting.
 The student's enrollment status will be readmitted.
-If the student has an absence exceeding three years, the student must reapply to the Graduate Studies Program, submitting all required documentation with the exception of previously received transcripts.
+If the student has an absence exceeding three years, the student must reapply to the Graduate Studies Program, submitting all required documentation apart from previously received transcripts.
 Documentation of any coursework taken during the interim must be submitted by having an official transcript mailed directly from the regionally or nationally accredited college, university, or other post-secondary institution where the coursework was completed.
 Students readmitting will be under the degree requirements in effect at the time of re-admittance.